 02 of 10

 The deep litter method is a way of allowing bedding material and chicken poop to build up in the coop over the spring, summer, and fall so that by winter you have roughly a foot of composting material on the floor of the coop.
-This composting poop and bedding will give off its own heat, warming the coop naturally.
+This composting poop and bedding will give off heat, warming the coop naturally.

 03 of 10

 Some birds are great layers right through the winter.
-Our Buff Orpingtons seem to lay no matter how short the days.
+Buff Orpingtons seem to lay no matter how short the days.
 But in general, supplemental light is required if you want to keep your family or customers in eggs all winter long.
 However, there are some downsides to supplementing light—it stresses the birds and can shorten their laying life.
 So consider both pros and cons.

 04 of 10

 Giving your chickens a nice feeding of cracked corn before bed gives them something to digest during the night, keeping them warmer.
 It's their favorite food, and they'll be happier with full bellies.Continue to 5 of 10 below.

 05 of 10

 06 of 10

-If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse style addition to your structure, covering it in clear plastic.
-They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too smushed and are getting some fresh air.
+If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse-style addition to your structure, covering it in clear plastic.
+They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too cramped and are getting some fresh air.

 07 of 10

 In the coldest winter climates, you may find that breeds with large combs and wattles are prone to frostbite.
 To protect them, you can smear their combs and wattles with petroleum jelly.
 However, if your chickens do get frostbite, it is usually nothing serious as just the tips of the combs are affected—but it can look a little icky.

 08 of 10